SWaTEval/swateval.github.io/_sources/framework/configuration.rst.txt

 MITM Proxy
 ----------

-Holds the settings for the MITM proxy used by the exteranl scanners
+Holds the settings for the MITM proxy used by the external scanners.

 .. code-block:: ini